kevinpruvost/ComputerGraphics_Assignment6/README.md

 # Introduction

-For this assignment, the main theme was `Bezier Surfaces`.
+For this assignment, the main theme was `Illumination Effect`.

 The objectives here were:

-1) Use 25 (5 x 5) control points

-2) Use subdivision control shader TCS to set subdivision level

-3) Using subdivision control shader TES to calculate new vertex coordinates and texture

-coordinates according to the mathematical equation of Bezier surface

-4) Change smoothness of the surface by keyboard

-5) Support wireframe mode display.

-6) Add texture to Bezier surface.
-Choose the texture by yourself.
+1) Load the 3D model, then rotate and zoom it with the mouse or keyboard.

+2) Using the combination of object’s material, ambient light, diffuse light and specular light

+to generate different illumination effect.

+3) All faces have the same color.

+Depending on the different calculation ways for normals ("vertex" normal vs "face" normal), you will get a smooth model or a less-smooth one (Figure 1,2,3 vs Figure 4).
+You only need to implement one of them.

 # Compilation